 That’s when a rebound typically happens.
 Instead of your child’s ADHD symptoms just reappearing when the medicine is all gone, they’ll flare up suddenly as the medication is wearing off.
-And for a brief time, they’ll be more intense than they usually are when she isn’t on the medication.
+And for a brief time, they’ll be more intense than they usually are when your child isn’t on the medication.

-During a rebound your child might be a bit more impulsive, hyperactive or emotional than usual.
-Or she may be very serious or sad and withdrawn when she normally isn’t.
+During a rebound your child might be a bit more impulsive, hyperactive, or

 This rebound reaction typically lasts about an hour or so until the medicine has completely worn off.
 Then you’re likely to see a return of your child’s usual symptoms.

 Sometimes a child will show a different set of symptoms, however.
-She may become:
+They may become:

 The reason for those symptoms depends on when they start and end.